PrimeLending, Banks, Credit Unions & Mortgage Lenders: A Buyer’s Guide

 Most banks offer mortgage loans, and they can be a good option if you already have a relationship with the bank.
 You may be able to get a better rate or more favorable terms if you have a good credit score and a history of banking with them.

-Related Article: Lenders Mortgage Insurance: A Buyer's Guide
+Related Article: Mortgage Lenders Now Have Access to Title Records: A Buyer's Guide

 However, banks may not specialize in mortgages, and their loan officers may not have as much expertise as a dedicated mortgage lender.
 Additionally, the application process may be more rigorous and time-consuming, so be prepared to provide extensive documentation.